neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 isDraft: true
 ---

-In this tutorial, you’ll set up a sample `todos` application to learn how Postgres Row-Level Security (RLS) policies protect user data by adding an extra layer of security beyond application logic.
+In this tutorial, you’ll set up a sample `todos` application to learn how Postgres Row-Level Security (RLS) policies can protect user data, adding an extra layer of security beyond application logic.

 ## About the sample application